 What Others are Saying

 Money in politics is a huge problem.
-Different Congressional reps (Democrat and Republican alike) have tried to warn us for years.
+Members of Congress from both parties have bemoaned the problem for years without doing anything.
 Others have created legislation to address the issue, but can't get it passed.
+The Supreme Court either says the U.S. Constitution does not allow it to change the situation or makes things worth with their rulings.
 This is why we need a citizens-led Constitutional amendment effort.

 Peeling Back the Curtain